 I did not realize just how difficult the Korean war was.
 To quote the site.
 “The memorial commemorates the sacrifices of the 5.8 million Americans who served in the U.S. armed services during the three-year period of the Korean War.
-The war was one of the most hard fought in our history.
-During its relatively short duration from June 25, 1950 to July 27, 1953, 36,574 Americans died in hostile actions in the Korean War theater.
+The war was one of the hardest fought in our history.
+During its relatively short duration from June 25, 1950, to July 27, 1953, 36,574 Americans died in hostile actions in the Korean War theater.
 Of these, 8,200 are listed as missing in action or lost or buried at sea.
-In addition 103,284 were wounded during the conflict.”
+In addition, 103,284 were wounded during the conflict.”

 The Vietnam Memorial